IrisLiao/my_git_test/readme.txt

 Git tracks changes of files.
 Creating a new branch is quick and simple.
 Test merge --no-ff
-working on dev branch !!!111
+working on dev branch !!!11
+update in a new user or another workspace!!1